jcaillon/valet/extras/lib-valet.md

 Set an environment variable for the current user on Windows.

 - $1: **variable name** _as string_:
-      the name of the environment variable to set.
+      The name of the environment variable to set.
 - $2: **variable value** _as string_:
-      the value of the environment variable to set.
+      The value of the environment variable to set.
+      An empty string will unset the variable.

 ```bash
 windows::setEnvVar "MY_VAR" "my_value"